The Most Common Business Plan Mistakes

 When you're writing a business plan, the answer to the central question, "Will this work?" is not always positive.

 And that's fine.
 It means the business plan is doing its job of showing you whether or not a business idea is worth doing and saving you potentially huge amounts of money and time.

 But usually, this discovery occurs during the course of working through a business plan, not at the end.
 And that's the time to quit developing that particular plan.

-If you discover, for instance, that the market for your proposed product is saturated while you're working on the Competitive Analysis section of the business plan, there's no point in carrying on and going to the trouble of preparing financials – that horse won't run and your time is much better spent coming up with another business idea that may be more workable.
+If you discover, for instance, that the market for your proposed product is saturated while you're working on the Competitive Analysis section of the business plan, there's no point in carrying on and going to the trouble of preparing financials – your time is much better spent coming up with another business idea that may be more workable.

 Perseverance and determination are great traits for entrepreneurs to possess – until they turn into foolish persistence and keep you from accomplishing what you could be accomplishing.
 That can be the worst business plan mistake of all.